-Thailand Kaizen Awards 2018 Contest for the innovation "ADD[...]SPACE", the water maintenance equipment.
+Thailand Kaizen Awards 2018

+Contest for the innovation

+"ADD[...]SPACE", the water

+maintenance equipment.

-category of waterworks innovation for people, pursuing the One Million Good Deed Seedlings for the King Project, offered to Mr. Prinya Yamasamit, MWA Governor.
+An Award Plaque to honor outstanding executives of the year 2018 category of waterworks innovation for people, pursuing the One Million Good Deed Seedlings for the King Project, offered to Mr. Prinya Yamasamit, MWA Governor.